ahmadhuss/laravelui-multiauth/README.md

 We usually see this kind of authentication on blogging websites.
 As there is only one owner of the website who creates different users and assigns them a role to manipulate the content of the website.

-In this system we create 2 tables that has parent child relationship.
+In this method we will create 2 tables that has parent child relationship.
 `roles` & `users` (In this table we create a column called `role_id` which is a foreign key and refers to the `roles` table column.)

 In role-based authentication, the administrator has to create permissions to separate different permissions by role.

 **Note:**

 This repo is using a package named [laravel-ui](https://github.com/laravel/ui) and using a second authentication method and creating 2 tables `admins` & `users`.

 The security of Laravel authentication depends on 2 things; `Guards`(Protectors) and `Providers`.

-** Guard: **
+**Guard:**
 The Guard explains how the user is authentic to each request.
 By default Laravel ships with `session` guard.

 **What is session?**